danog/MadelineProtoDocs/docs/docs/UPDATES.md

 This will create an event handler class `EventHandler`, create a **combined** MadelineProto session with session files `bot.madeline`, `user.madeline`, `user2.madeline`, and set the event handler class to our newly created event handler.

-Usage is the same as for [the normal event handler](#async-event-driven), with the difference that by using `loopFork`, multiple accounts can receive and handle updates in parallel, each with its own event handler instance.
+Usage is the same as for [the normal event handler](#async-event-driven), with the difference is that multiple accounts can receive and handle updates in parallel, each with its own event handler instance.

 ## Noop